 7. Glimpsing Lake Geneva on the Golden Pass route

 On our way to Lausanne on the Golden Pass scenic railway, we were told to prepare for the mind-blowing scenery.
-This memorable moment came when we emerged from a tunnel to see the impressive Lake Geneva and its surrounding wineries before us.
+This moment came when we emerged from a tunnel to see the impressive Lake Geneva and its surrounding wineries before us.
 Later that day we learnt that this tunnel is appropriately nicknamed “the WOW tunnel” by locals.
-The Eurail pass fully covers the Golden Pass route.
+The Eurail Pass fully covers the Golden Pass route.

 8. Watching the Northern Lights in Abisko, Sweden

 Watching the Aurora Borealis light up the dark skies of Lapland has always been on our bucket list.
-After an unsuccessful attempt in Iceland two years ago, we planned our trip to include arguably the best place to see the northern lights: Abisko National Park in Sweden.
+After an unsuccessful attempt in Iceland 2 years ago, we planned our trip to include arguably the best place to see the northern lights: Abisko National Park in Sweden.
 After a few cloudy nights, nature gave us a spectacular show.
 The sky danced and swayed with psychedelic green and yellow colors.

 Keen to discover Europe by rail in all its winter glory?
 Find out about the different Eurail Passes.
 And be sure to enjoy winter train travel!